-How to Cut Words Out of A Shape in Silhouette Studio Using the Subtract Tool
+How to Subtract Words From a Shape in Silhouette Studio

 Knowing how to cut one design out of another will save you a headache or two.
 Learning how to use the Silhouette Studio Subtract Tool will do just that!

 There are some important things to note when using the subtract tool, read on for a full lesson!

 For this project I used the “U.S. Map” design which is part of the 12 Exclusive Heat Transfer Designs I created for Craft-e-Corner.
 When you first open this file, you’ll see the entire U.S. Map:

 I designed this US map so it can be taken apart, state by state!
 There are a lot of projects you can do with this design, but today we are going to cut words out of a shape using the whole map!